Monitor CPU Usage

 Applies to: SQL Server

-An efficient way to determine CPU usage is to use the Processor:% Processor Time counter in System Monitor.
+An efficient way to determine CPU usage is to use the Processor:% Processor Time counter in Performance Monitor.
 This counter monitors the amount of time the CPU spends executing a thread that is not idle.
-A consistent state of 80 percent to 90 percent may indicate the need to upgrade your CPU or add more processors.
+A consistent state of 80 percent to 90 percent might indicate the need to upgrade your CPU or add more processors.
 For multiprocessor systems, monitor a separate instance of this counter for each processor.
 This value represents the sum of processor time on a specific processor.
 To determine the average for all processors, use the System: %Total Processor Time counter instead.

 Optionally, you can also monitor the following counters to monitor processor usage:

 Corresponds to the percentage of time the processor spends on execution of Microsoft Windows kernel commands, such as processing of SQL Server I/O requests.
 If this counter is consistently high when the Physical Disk counters are high, consider installing a faster or more efficient disk subsystem.

 Different disk controllers and drivers use different amounts of kernel processing time.
 Efficient controllers and drivers use less privileged time, leaving more processing time available for user applications, increasing overall throughput.

 Processor: %User Time

 Corresponds to the percentage of time that the processor spends on executing user processes such as SQL Server.

 System: Processor Queue Length

 Corresponds to the number of threads waiting for processor time.
 A processor bottleneck develops when threads of a process require more processor cycles than are available.
 If more than a few processes attempt to utilize the processor's time, you might need to install a faster processor.
 Or, if you have a multiprocessor system, you could add a processor.